 With another frustrated sigh, Melissa turned the corner to follow her down, then gasped as her toe caught on something.

-For a brief, sickening second, Melissa teetered over the brink of the staircase, the height of her impending fall exaggerated by the darkness below, and then she was dropping.
-With a startled squeak her hand shot out, catching the banister before her head could smash into the corner of the stair.
+For a brief, sickening second, Melissa teetered over the brink of the staircase, the height of her impending fall exaggerated by the darkness below.
+Then she was dropping.
+She squeaked and her hand shot out, catching the banister before her head could smash against the corner of the stair.

-Once she had caught her breath, Melissa looked scornfully up at Mabel, perched statuesque on the top step.
+Once she’d caught her breath, Melissa looked scornfully up at Mabel, perched statuesque on the top step.
 “You almost killed me!”
 Melissa hissed.
 “Forget it.
 No breakfast for you.”
-She stomped back to her room and threw herself angrily onto the bed.
+She stomped back to her room and threw herself onto the bed.

 “Wha…” muttered Joe as the mattress shook.